twisted/twisted/docs/projects/names/howto/client-tour.rst

    <Deferred at 0xf5cd40 current result: ([<RR name=twistedmatrix.com type=MX class=IN ttl=1s auth=False>], [], [])>

-All the ``IResolverSimple`` and ``IResolver`` methods are asynchronous and return ``deferreds``.
+All the ``IResolverSimple`` and ``IResolver`` methods are asynchronous and therefore return ``deferreds``.

-Notice that :api:`twisted.names.client.getHostByName <getHostByName>` (part of ``IResolverSimple``) returns an IP address.

-Whereas :api:`twisted.names.client.lookupMailExchange <lookupMailExchange>` returns three lists of DNS records.
+:api:`twisted.names.client.getHostByName <getHostByName>` (part of ``IResolverSimple``) simply returns an IP address whereas :api:`twisted.names.client.lookupMailExchange <lookupMailExchange>` returns three lists of DNS records -- representing answer records, authority records, and additional records.

-Notice also that initially the deferred returned by the DNS lookup functions has not fired -- it is waiting for a response from the DNS server.
+Since we are sending requests using using :api:`twisted.conch.stdio <twisted.conch.stdio>` you will notice that initially, the deferred returned by the DNS lookup functions, has not fired -- it is waiting for a response from the DNS server.

-We type ``_`` (the default variable) a little later, to display its value after an answer has been received and the deferred has fired.
+We type ``_`` (the default variable) a little later, to display the value of the deferred after an answer has been received and the deferred has fired.

 .. note::
-   * Unlike its posix equivalent, getHostByName returns an IPv6 address
+   * Unlike its posix equivalent, ``getHostByName`` may return an IPv6 address

-   * IResolver contains separate functions for looking up each of the common DNS record types
+   * ``IResolver`` contains separate functions for looking up each of the common DNS record types

-   * IResolver includes a lower level query function for issuing arbitrary queries.
+   * ``IResolver`` includes a lower level ``query`` function for issuing arbitrary queries.

    * The :api:`twisted.names.client <names.client>` module ``directlyProvides``
      both the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>`
      and the :api:`twisted.names.internet.IResolver <IResolver>` interfaces.

-   * :api:`twisted.names.client.createResolver <createResolver>` constructs a global resolver which performs queries against the same DNS sources and servers used by the underlying operating system.
+   * :api:`twisted.names.client.createResolver <createResolver>` constructs a global resolver, which performs queries against the same DNS sources and servers used by the underlying operating system.

-     That is, it will the DNS server IP addresses from a local ``resolv.conf`` file (if the operating system provides such a file) and it will use a OS specific hosts file path.
+     That is, it will use the DNS server IP addresses found in a local ``resolv.conf`` file (if the operating system provides such a file) and it will use a OS specific ``hosts`` file path.

 Creating a New Resolver